1634 S Priest Dr. Suite 103

 Places to Scatter Ashes in Arizona

 If your loved one was an adventurous soul, consider scattering their ashes amid the dramatic beauty of the Grand Canyon National Park in northwest Arizona.
 The natural beauty of the Grand Canyon is undeniable.
 Over thousands of years, the Colorado River has cut into the surrounding rock to create the Grand Canyon, a slice in the Colorado Plateau hundreds of miles long and up to a mile deep.
-In order to legally scatter in the Grand Canyon, all you have to do is print out this permit and call the number at the bottom to provide the name of the person scattering the ashes, where the scattering will occur, and when it will occur.Photo Credit
+In order to legally scatter in the Grand Canyon, all you have to do is print out this permit on this page and call the number at the bottom of that page to provide the name of the person scattering the ashes, where the scattering will occur, and when it will occur.Photo Credit

 For a loved one who always wanted to fly or was always a free spirit, a Heavenly Flight may be the best way to scatter their ashes.
 Heavenly Flight is a family-owned company in Phoenix that flies over landmarks in Arizona including Sedona, the Grand Canyon, and Monument Valley to scatter ashes.
 Simply determine where you would like the scattering to take place and contact the company to schedule an aerial scattering.Photo Credit